 Fact: It’s not as confusing as it seems.
 Essentially, you pay a premium (monthly or annually), and in return, your insurer covers certain costs if something happens to your car.
 The key is knowing what’s included in your policy and what your excess is when making a claim.
-That’s where Quashed comes in handy—it helps you compare policies easily, so you know exactly what you’re paying for and what’s covered.

 What you need to know: Look beyond price when choosing a policy.
 Think about what protection you’ll need in real-life situations, such as accidents, theft, or breakdowns.
 Balancing cost with coverage ensures you’re not caught out when the unexpected happens.

 Fact: Insurers calculate premiums based on several factors, including your age, driving history, the type of car you drive, where you live, and how often you drive.
-Younger drivers tend to pay more, as they ’re statistically more likely to be involved in accidents.
-According to the Quashed Index, comprehensive car insurance for drivers aged 18–24 costs $1,711 annually on average.
+Younger drivers tend to pay more, as they’re statistically more likely to be involved in accidents.
+Rising repair costs, more expensive vehicle parts, and the impact of natural disasters like flooding also push premiums higher.
+For a deeper look at what’s driving costs, read Why Is Car Insurance So Expensive?

 What you need to know: While costs are up, that doesn’t mean you should settle for an overpriced policy.
+Quashed data shows that Kiwis who compared their car insurance found a cheaper policy 80% of the time, with average savings of $367 per year.
+Run a free Market Scan and see what you could save.

 Fact: Most car insurance policies in New Zealand allow you to cancel at any time, but it’s important to check your insurer’s terms.
 While you might receive a refund for any unused portion of your premium, some providers may charge a cancellation fee.
 If you find a better deal or your circumstances change, switching policies is often easier than you think.

-What you need to know: Always review your policy's cancellation terms before making any decisions.
+What you need to know: Always review your policy’s cancellation terms before making any decisions.
+For tips on how to handle your renewal, check out Sorting Out Your Car Insurance Renewal.

 Now that we’ve busted the biggest car insurance myths, let’s talk about how Quashed makes finding the right cover simple and stress-free.
 No more confusion—just clear, side-by-side comparisons that help you make smarter choices.

-Tailored to your needs, not the myths: Adjust your policy settings, including coverage type, sum insured, and excess, to find the perfect fit for your car and budget.
+Tailored to your needs, not the myths: Adjust your policy settings—including coverage type, sum insured, and excess—to find the perfect fit for your car and budget.

 Save time and money: Forget the myth that shopping for car insurance is complicated.
 With Quashed, you’ll get accurate comparisons in minutes, helping you make informed decisions faster.

 Why settle for a policy that doesn’t fit your lifestyle?
 With Quashed, you’re in the driver’s seat.
+Our platform lets you customise key policy details to match your needs—without the hassle.

 Insurance type: Switch between comprehensive and third-party cover to find the right level of protection.